Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

-The sun is big, bright, and beaming with natural energy.
+The energy from the sun is big, bright, and beaming with natural energy.

 We as a race have enjoyed its light and heat as long as it’s been around.
 Everything the sun touches gains some sort of benefit from it, whether it’s a person soaking in some vitamin D or a plant using the sun’s rays to perform photosynthesis.

-With the sun holding so much energy, it was about time someone came up with a way to harness it.
-That’s where we get solar energy.
+With the sun holding so much renewable energy, it was about time someone came up with a way to harness it.
+That’s where we get energy.

-How is solar energy stored?
+How is energy from the sun stored?
 Is it really an effective way to fuel our lives?
 What makes it better—or worse—than other forms of energy?
-Let’s take a closer look at solar energy to answer these questions and more.
+Let’s take a closer look at the guide to solar power energy to answer these questions and more.

 What is Solar Energy?

-Solar energy is quite literally energy that comes from the sun.
-As a renewable energy, there is a limitless supply of it.
+Solar power energy is quite literally the energy that comes from the sun.
+As renewable energy, there is a limitless supply of it.
 Using the rays from the sun, we can collect its energy and transform it into thermal or electrical energy.

 - Solar Heating & Cooling

 1. Photovoltaics :